Education in New York

-For the past 20 years, the Sharon Baptist Head Start educational approach has been based on the Creative Curriculum model.
+For the past 20 years, the educational approach at Sharon Baptist Head Start Pre-K in Bronx NY has been based on the Creative Curriculum model.
 We pride ourselves on being an agency that provides a culturally, socially, and emotionally responsive environment.
 Creative Curriculum guides our practice in helping us to understand and respect that children have individual differences that must be taken into account in order for them to learn most effectively.
 It shows staff how to teach with intention and responsiveness.
 The curriculum directs our strategizing in creating classroom layouts, routines, and practices that positively affect children on a social-emotional level.
 Our staff works diligently to build secure relationships with each child and parent and to instill a positive, healthy classroom community where each child and family “has a voice.”
 We guide children’s behavior by using a variety of appropriate strategies/techniques such as redirecting negative behavior, offering choices, and engaging children in positively stated rule-making, and teaching children how to resolve conflicts with peers.
 We also take into account each family’s belief structure, cultural practices, and we value their traditions.
-Parents are actively encouraged to visit the classroom to share their traditions, beliefs, and culture with all of the children and staff.
+Parents are actively encouraged to visit the classrooms at our Child Day Care Center to share their traditions, beliefs, and culture with all of the children and staff.

 At Sharon Baptist Head Start, our approach to dual-language learners is to respect each child’s home/dominant language and to encourage the continuance of developing that language while also learning English as a second language in school.
 Because the greater majority of our children speak English or Spanish, each of our classrooms has at least one teacher or assistant teacher who speaks both Spanish and English.
 Additionally, we have staff members who speak other languages as well including French, Twi, Gaa, Haitian Creole, and Garifuna.
 Common classroom objects and toys are labeled in each language spoken by the children in every classroom and books are made available in appropriate languages.
 Developmental screenings are also conducted in each child’s home language, if feasible.
 Translators are utilized otherwise if needed.